AElfProject/aelf-docs/docs/resources/whitepaper-2/ai-integration-points-in-the-aelf-ecosystem/developer-and-user-experience/index.md

 ### Real-Time Feedback and Validation

 Another key benefit of using NLP for smart contract creation on aelf is the provision of real-time feedback and validation.
-As users input their requirements, the NLP system can highlight potential issues, suggest optimizations, and explain complex logic in simple terms.
+As users input their requirements, the NLP system can highlight potential issues, suggest optimisations, and explain complex logic in simple terms.
 This interactive process ensures that users understand the generated code and can make informed decisions about their contracts.
 For instance, if a user inputs a contract description that could lead to a security vulnerability, the NLP system can flag this and provide suggestions for improvement.
 This not only enhances the security of the contracts but also educates users about best practices in smart contract development.

 ### Broadening the User Base